'A young man lost his life': Liquid Currency owner says he is sickened by shooting; bar formerly owned by family member of victim

 ‘Constantly fighting’

-Replaying the tragedy in his mind, Jones he said he doesn't know what he could have changed.
+Replaying the tragedy in his mind, Jones said he doesn’t know what he could have changed.

 “I don’t know what’s going to happen,” he said.
 “That’s why I don’t want the bar anymore.
 People are constantly fighting and arguing, I never know what will happen.”